tomdee/calico-docker-prototype/L2RoutedPrototype.md

         sudo apt-get update
         sudo apt-get install docker.io

-_All commands from here assume that you are running as root._
+_All commands from here on assume that you are running as root._

 #### Setup and installation